-Our team offers; safe, trauma-informed, and culturally sensitive care to individuals during a crisis.
-Additionally, our team can also facilitate referrals to community service providers across the Algoma District.
+Our team offers safe, trauma-informed, and culturally sensitive care to individuals during a crisis.
+Our team can also facilitate referrals to community service providers across the Algoma District.

 Where to Get Help?
 How Do I Book An Appointment?